 Free speech ends at a line beyond which it's called commercial speech.
 There are bookshelves of laws passed by Congress and the states, and libraries of rules made by government departments, limiting commercial speech.

 Free speech?
-Copyright and trademark laws limit your right to use your own name if it's Howard Johnson, or Thom Mcann, or Lillian Vernon, or any of the thousands of names corporations copyrighted or trademarked.
+Copyright and trademark laws limit your right to use your own name if it's Howard Johnson, or Thom McAn, or Lillian Vernon, or any of the thousands of names corporations copyrighted or trademarked.

 Free speech can end in a jail cell if it can be called "inciting to riot."
 It can end in a cell if it's called "reckless endangerment."

 Free speech ends at any arbitrary line Congress draws "in the public interest," as it defines that.
 In Florida an 86-year-old grandmother was handcuffed and jailed for mouthing off to an over-zealous airport baggage inspector, "What do you think I have in there, a bomb?"
 That was not a recent case: it happened in 1988.
 Airport speech censorship has always been totalitarian, but far more obvious since 9/11.

 Children are suspended from government-run schools for writing on walls.
 Free speech ends at defacement.
 They are persecuted if something they write disturbs an administrator.
 A teenage artist who included an anti-social poem in her painting was required to undergo three months of counseling.
 We read about five-year-olds suspended from kindergarten for pointing a finger and saying, "Bang."